robodan/tagboy/Readme.txt

 Our special variables start with _ in --echo and --ls, but not in begin/eval/end.
 This is to distinguish them from tags.

---begin/eval/end execute python code in a restricted environment.
+--begin/eval/end and --beginfile/evalfile/endfile execute python code
-This still may not be secure.
-It requires users to understand python for advanced functionality.
-Making these arguments repeatable may be useful for command line organization.
-Files to execute would also be helpful (and allow syntax aware editing).
+in a restricted environment, but they can still do things like open arbitrary files.
+Never pass in code from un-trusted sources.

 Tags have types.  pyexiv2 is good at maintaining type (although we bypass much of it right now) and allowing logical (in python) options